 The animist perspective is inspired by the way that contemporary indigenous populations apply “indigenous knowledge” to contemporary topics like environmental activism, the broad struggle against colonialism, extraction capitalism and coping with climate change.
 In this respect, however, it is important to note that we do not claim indigeneity for ourselves.
 There are a number of important reasons to avoid this particular label:

-• We reject racism: We unambiguously distance ourselves from white nationalism, whether the so-called alt-right or otherwise (see this) .
+• We unilaterally reject racism: We unambiguously distance ourselves from white nationalism, whether the so-called alt-right or otherwise (see this) .

 • We embrace history: Claiming “indigeneity” risks subsuming a kind of ownership that could eject a large segment of descendants of Europeans outside of Europe from the right to this knowledge